dgutov/robe/README.md

 ## Todo

-* Package on Marmalade
-* Support for multiple inf-rubies in one Emacs instance
 * Handle `delegate` and `send`, `Class.new.method` and `self.class.method`
 * For methods defined through macros, optionally jump to where the macro was called, instead of its definition?
+* Apropos search for classes and methods
 * Type inference

 ## Copying